MohamudMussa/ims-demo/README.md

 ## Acknowledgments

-* Thank you to Vinesh and Aswene for teaching us Java / SQL
+* Hat tip to anyone whose code was used
+* Inspiration
+* etc